Duchy of Cornwall: Post-Interregnum

 In 1995, the duchy granted a 99-year lease of the uninhabited islets of the Isles of Scilly, plus the untenanted land on the five inhabited islands, to the Isles of Scilly Wildlife Trust for an annual payment of a single daffodil.
 On 7 February 2005, the Duchy of Cornwall's finances came under public scrutiny by the House of Commons Public Accounts Committee.

 Under the Land Registration Act 2002, the Duchy was required by October 2013 to have filed with the Land Registry mineral rights given to the Duchy in 1337.
 Some land owners of Talskiddy were surprised that these rights would be expressly inserted into their registers of title upon being informed of the filing in February 2012.

 In January 2012, the Duchy purchased a warehouse at Milton Keynes from Waitrose.
 The Duchy was involved in the Truro Eastern District Centre (TEDC) project.
 The TEDC project would see a park and ride, a recycling centre, 110 homes and a Waitrose at the junction of Union Hill and Newquay Road.
 The project received Cornwall Council approval in March 2012, but the Truro Council challenged it in court.
 This brought questions over the relationship between the Duchy and Waitrose.

 In 2013 permission was given for the building of Nansledan, an urban extension to Newquay in Cornwall, which the Duchy had been planning since the early 2000s.
 Construction began a few months later.

 In 2013, the Duchy's office in Cornwall moved from Liskeard to Restormel Manor's old farm buildings.
 In 2014, the Duchy purchased the southern half of the Port Eliot estate from Lord St Germans.
-By 2015, Prince William had started attending the twice-yearly Duchy Council.
+By 2015, Prince William, then Duke of Cambridge, had started attending the twice-yearly Duchy Council.
+In 2017, the Paradise Papers revealed that the Duchy held investments in offshore funds and companies.
+The palace later stated that offshore investments had been exited by 2019.

 Property

 The duchy owns 531.3 km2 – 0.2% of UK land – in over 23 counties, including farming, residential, and commercial properties, as well as an investment portfolio.

-By the 17th century, the ducal estates were classified as being a part of one of three groups:
+By the 17th century, the ducal estates were classified in three groups: